aeyakovenko/percolator/BUILD_AND_DEPLOY_GUIDE.md

 ## 🎉 Success Criteria

+✅ All programs built
-✅ Router .so file built
+✅ Router .so file created
-✅ Slab .so file built
+✅ Slab .so file created
 ✅ Router deployed to local validator
 ✅ Slab deployed to local validator
 ✅ Both programs verified with `solana program show`